Road Traffic Accident

 • Providing personal protective equipment (PPE) – Gloves, anti-vibration tools, and wrist supports can minimize the impact of repetitive tasks.

-If your employer has neglected these responsibilities and you have developed RSI as a result, you may be entitled to claim compensation with Callisto Claims.
+If your employer has neglected these responsibilities and you have developed RSI as a result, you may be entitled to claim compensation.

 Causes and Risk Factors of RSI in the Workplace